manasvi9745/Technical-Writing/Understanding the time and Space Complexity of Algos.md

 10. Dijkstra's Algorithm
 Description: Finds the shortest paths between nodes in a graph with non-negative edge weights.

+Working Principle:
+Uses a priority queue (min-heap) to iteratively pick the node with the smallest known distance, updating distances to its neighbors until all shortest paths are found.

 Time Complexity:
 Best Case: O(V log V)
 Average Case: O((V + E) log V)